JoelCae/joelcastillo.github.io/content/posts/04_maps_leaflet_r/index.md

 - `addCircles()` adds the circles to the map.
-Each circle is centered on a municipality using the previously calculated centroid, and its radius represents the total number of veterinary services in the municipality. `popup = ~paste0(NOMGEO, ": ", total_vet)` works like the polygon pop-up but adds the total number of veterinary services.
+Each circle is centered on a municipality using the previously calculated centroid, and its radius represents the total number of veterinary services in the municipality. `label = ~paste0(NOMGEO, ": ", total_vet)` adds a label that shows the municipality name and the total number of veterinary services.

 - `addControl()` places the map title in the top-right corner.